vicTor8g/search-countries/README.md

 ## About

-:cloud: Weather Forecast - An application that provides daily weather forecast data for a given location, which can and should be searched by the user.
+:us: Search Countries - An application that provides daily weather forecast data for a given location, which can and should be searched by the user.

 ---